envato-archive/envato-wordpress-toolkit/readme.txt

-=== Envato WordPress Theme Updater ===
+=== Envato WordPress Toolkit ===
 Contributors: valendesigns
 Tags: install, update, api, envato, theme, upgrade Requires at least: 3.0
 Tested up to: 3.3.1
 Stable tag: 1.1

-WordPress install & upgrade utility for Envato Marketplace hosted themes.
+WordPress toolkit for Envato Marketplace hosted items.
+Currently supports theme install & upgrade.

 == Description ==

-This utility plugin establishes an Envato Marketplace API connection to take advantage of the new `wp-list-themes` & `wp-download` methods created specifically for this plugin.
+This toolkit plugin establishes an Envato Marketplace API connection to take advantage of the new `wp-list-themes` & `wp-download` methods created specifically for this plugin.
 These API methods grants access to information about your purchased themes and create temporary download URL's for installing and updating those themes.
 Basically, users that have purchased a theme from ThemeForest.net can now install and update all of the themes that take advantage of these new methods.

 For end users, all that's required to get started is an Envato Marketplace username & API key, and to have purchased one of the many WordPress themes found on ThemeForest.net.